-Pears are a deliciously sweet fruit with tasty and specific grainy, chewy structure.
+Pears are a deliciously sweet fruit with a tasty and specific grainy, chewy structure.
 Almost all of us love eating pears.
 And since our guinea pigs are vegetarians, we can make a wild guess that they eat pears.
-Just to avoid any diet problems let’s make sure if this is true.
+Just to avoid any diet problems, let’s make sure if this is true.

-- Healthy cardiovascular system – the heart and all organs of the cardiovascular system will work perfectly.
+- Healthy cardiovascular system – The heart and all organs of the cardiovascular system will work perfectly.
 The low amount of fat will not clog the blood vessels, and the phytosterols will lower cholesterol and prevent heart diseases too.

-- Prevention of scurvy – the vitamin C in the pear is a great nutrient for the guinea pig, and it will help with the scurvy prevention.
+- Prevention of scurvy – The vitamin C in the pear is a great nutrient for the guinea pig, and it will help with the scurvy prevention.
 This disease is fatal for the poor cavies, and it starts with rough fur, loss of appetite, diarrhea, bleedings and discharges too.
 So, receiving this vitamin from foods is beneficial for the guinea pig.

-- Healthy blood – the copper in the pear will help make the blood healthier.
+- Healthy blood – The copper in the pear will help make the blood healthier.
 It will create red blood cells, which means better iron absorption and anemia prevention in the long run.

-Nutrition Facts of Pears
+Nutrition Facts of Pears for Guinea Pigs

 The nutritional information for 100 g (3 oz) of pear: